 Extensive knowledge writing and submitting Annual Safety Reports to the FDA.

 Knowledge of FDA regulations, Institutional Biosafety Committee policy and NIH guidelines as they relate to Investigator Initiated Trials (IIT).

-Demonstrated experience filing Investigational New Drug (IND) Applications and Investigational Device Exemptions (IDE) to FDA.
+Demonstrated experience filing Investigational New Drug (IND) Applications and Investigational Device Exemptions (IDE) to the FDA.

 Ability to lead other clinical research specialists to support the growing needs of the cancer center investigators that are performing Investigational New Drug (IND) studies.

 Thorough understanding of auditing processes in the drug development and approval process.
 In-depth knowledge and understanding of complex audits that require interpreting regulations, guidelines, and compliance issues.
-Experience in developing, implementing, evaluating, and
+Experience in developing, i